ravula07/JackEnPoy/README.md

 # JackEnPoy
 This repository contains an implementation of the popular game "Jackenpoy" (also known as "Rock, Paper, Scissors") written in the Jack programming language.
-The game is part of the nand2tetris project, which focuses on building a computer system from scratch.
+The game is developed as a part of the nand2tetris project, which focuses on building a computer system from scratch.

 **Jackenpoy** is a two-player game where each player simultaneously chooses one of three options: rock, paper, or scissors.
 The choices are then compared, and the winner is determined based on the following rules: